buckett/test-webapp/readme.md

 Test WebApp
 -----------

-This is just a test webapp.
+This is just a test webapp which you can deploy to a container.

 Building
 --------